marcuslonnberg/sbt-docker/README.md

 ### Building an image

+To build an image use the `docker` task.
 Simply run `sbt docker` from your prompt or `docker` in the sbt console.

+### Pushing an image

+An image that have already been built can be pushed with the `dockerPush` task.
+To both build and push an image use the `dockerBuildAndPush` task.

+The `imageName in docker` key is used to determine which image to push.

 ### Custom image name